My family join community groups.

 There can be many community groups in a community, and people can join many community groups.

 Some community groups are people who came to live in this community from the same country overseas.
 They get together to help and support each other and to be able to talk in the language they spoke when they were children.
 The language we learn when we are very small is called our first language.
 For many people, English is not their first language, but is the language they learned when they came to Australia to live.
 They gather to dance and sing the music of their homeland, and teach the children about the country their family came from.

 Some groups share music, singing or acting.
-They may put on music or singing concerts or shows in community halls or perhaps in a town square or park.
+They may put on music or singing concerts or plays in community halls and theatres, or perhaps in a town square or park.
 Other people in the community come along to enjoy the music or the show.

 Book clubs are community groups.
 People choose a book and read it before meeting to talk about the book, the parts they liked or didn't like, the characters in the book, or how the book is written.